 Why Discount Retail Thrives in Recessions

-- Increased focus on essential purchases at lower prices
+- They focus on buying what they need at lower prices.

 Leading Discount Retailers

-These companies have demonstrated strength during previous recessions:
+These companies have done well in past recessions:

 Specialized Real Estate: Finding Stability in Specific Segments